microsoft/kanagawa/README.md

 ## Background

-Kanagawa addresses a longstanding challenge in digital design: bridging the gap between high-level programming and efficient hardware implementation:contentReference[oaicite:0]{index=0}.
+Kanagawa addresses a longstanding challenge in digital design: bridging the gap between high-level programming and efficient hardware implementation.
 Conventional HDLs like Verilog and VHDL offer control but little abstraction.
 Existing HLS tools promise productivity but often fall short in predictable performance.
 Kanagawa takes a different approach.

 ### Key Features
 - **Wavefront Threading**: Threads execute in a deterministic order, eliminating much of the synchronization burden.